Is Depression A Disability? The Relationship Between Your Physical And Mental Health

 • Recurrent Depressive Disorder

-This depressive disorder involves repeated episodes of depression, during which a person experiences a depressed mood, a loss of interest or enjoyment in their lives, and lethargy.
+This depressive disorder involves repeated episodes of depression, during which a person experiences a depressed mood, a loss of interest or enjoyment in their lives, difficulty concentrating, and lethargy.
 These symptoms must persist for at least two weeks to be considered a recurrent depressive disorder.
 People with this disorder can also experience anxiety, disruption of their sleep schedules, low self-esteem, depressed appetite, and difficulty concentrating.
 These episodes of depression can be mild, moderate, or severe, with mild episodes causing some difficulty in living your normal life and severe ones, making it feel impossible to complete even the most basic tasks.

 • Persistent Depressive Disorder